Skip to main content

 API keys are:

-3. Support rotation with grace period
+3. Support rotation with grace period for zero-downtime updates

 4. Never logged in plain text